JunaidMB/toy_story_sd/README.md

 2. Explore inpainting and instruct pix2pix for background editing.
 Playground AI has a good example, illustrated [here](https://www.youtube.com/watch?v=-I9-2XK3kOs)

 3. Build API: Either with Flask or FASTAPI.
 Need to create a service that takes an input image and returns a range of transformed images via stable diffusion.
 Need to think about how to design this, do we send an image as a POST request?
 If so we need to implement task queues and streaming body responses.
 Or do we upload input images to a COS bucket with a namespace and save the model outputs to a different directory in the COS bucket?
 All APIs will require GPU support.
+Perhaps can explore Hugging Face's [Inference endpoints](https://huggingface.co/docs/inference-endpoints/index).

 4. Gradio app on Hugging face spaces as an alternative to an API?